Moriah School

 The Moriah School is a Modern Orthodox Jewish day school located in Englewood, New Jersey.
 It educates nearly 800 students from toddler through eighth grade.

+The Moriah School was founded in 1964 by Rabbi Isaac L. Swift to serve as a cornerstone for Jewish education in Northern New Jersey.
+The school originally opened in the basement of Rabbi Swift’s synagogue, Congregation Ahavath Torah in Englewood, with a founding class of 12 students.
+Swift's vision was to create a 'dual-curriculum' institution that synthesized traditional Torah study with rigorous secular academics, a model that helped transform Englewood into a hub of Modern Orthodoxy.

 As of the 2024-25 school year, the school had an enrollment of 740 students in grades T-8 and 102 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.7.